bobranten/milko-afs-server/README.md

 in Stockholm, Sweden (by the same guys that created the independent Kerberos implementation Heimdal) The goal of the Arla project was to create a free and independent AFS client and server that was portable.
-Back in those days it was aslo considered important to have implementations of Kerberos and AFS outside of US because of export restrictions on cryptography.
+Back in those days it was also considered important to have implementations of Kerberos and AFS outside of US because of export restrictions on cryptography.

 The Arla project was for a while rather successful and developed an AFS